khynantoque/khynantoque/README.md

 Since I only have a part time job:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code:man_technologist: 6-8 hours a day with no distraction ( One or two day off a week. )
-* Read:newspaper: Dev and UI articles daily
+* Read :newspaper: Dev and UI articles daily
-* Workout:weight_lifting_man: 3 days in a row and take a day break
+* Workout :weight_lifting_man: 3 days in a row and take a day break
 * Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
 * Adapting the minimalism life style
 * 🔜